Do you do alterations?

 Large orders will be paid in increments throughout the constructions process, with payment being made in-full by the handover of the garment.
 All orders over $150 require a deposit of 50% before the start of work.
 All orders over $1,000 require an additional 10% non-refundable holding fee to secure your commission slot.
 Couture orders will be broken down further into incremental payments throughout the construction process.
 We can discuss a payment schedule that works for you.

 Do you work with remote Bespoke/Couture clients?

-For those who feel comfortable doing a little marking & pinning on their own with the help of a friend (with my guidance over a call), yes!
+For those who feel comfortable doing a little marking & pinning on their own with the help of a friend (with my guidance over a call), yes.
 An in-person fitting is always easier and more precise (where possible), but the wonders of modern technology can help us design and fit your garment remotely.
 For fittings, I'll mail you a mockup of your garment and we'll fit it via video calls.
-I'll guide you throughout the call in what to pin-in, mark and measure- and then you'll mail the altered garment back to me.
+I'll guide you throughout the call in what to pin-in, mark and measure- and then you'll mail the marked garment back to me.
 Having some basic/beginner sewing knowledge can greatly help with this process.
 Some very form-fitted garments won't be ideal for remote fittings, or may require additional fees for a larger amount of mock-ups sent back in forth through the mail (ie overbust corsets).
 Depending on the garment design, sometimes I will recommend your final fitting be with a local seamstress who can finalize the last trickier items best done in-person, like floor-length hemming.

 I already sew, but would like some help developing a pattern for personal use.
 Can you draft me a custom pattern?